bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Here you're going to learn three principles I've distilled from that data.
 These principles help you visualise your progress and make accurate judgements that are independent of how you feel.

-Most importantly they will help you take action
+Most importantly they will help you take action.

 ### Take daily weight measurements, but filter out the noise